skleinei/collmex-api/README.md

 Some fields such as "Kosten manuell" can not be updated via the Collmex API.
 Therefore collmex-api does some screen scraping to update those fields as well.

+## Additional Information

-## Users
+### Users

 [![K15t Software GmbH](https://www.k15t.com/_/5BFA73E9014B6A2875A0459873CB3E3D/1423415211446/images/header_logo.png)](http://www.k15t.com)

-## More Information
+### Links & Resources

 * Collmex: Collmex API,\\URL: http://www.collmex.de/cgi-bin/cgi.exe?1005,1,help,api
 * Collmex: Daten importieren,\\URL: http://www.collmex.de/cgi-bin/cgi.exe?1005,1,help,daten_importieren

-## License

-Licensed under the Apache License, Version 2.0

-## Building and Developing
+### Building and Developing

 collmex-api can be easily build with Java 7 and Maven 3.
 There are a few dependencies most notable HTMLUnit which is used for screen scraping.

 To add additional data types please check out [createDatensatz.js](./createDatensatz.js), which is essential to turn the data record documentation into Java files.

+## License

+Licensed under the Apache License, Version 2.0